 - Photothermally-controlled large scale tanks (6 x 25,000 L) configurable as RAS or flow-through.

 - In-house commercial-scale live feeds (rotifer and artemia) and algae culture facilities.

 - Near infra-red (NIR) instrument to measure proximate composition (moisture, lipid, protein, ash) of samples (e.g., fillet, feed, faeces).

-System 3: Metabolic chamber that combines capabilities to measure respiration and excretion of animals under controlled environmental conditions (i.e., temperature, salinity, oxygen, carbon dioxide, pH, diet, feed rates, dissolved substances, enforced exercise) as well as the quantity and quality of discharge through the use of particle sizing and capture
+- Metabolic chamber to measure respiration of animals under controlled environmental conditions (i.e. temperature, salinity, O2, CO2, pH, flows) and measure the quantity and quality of discharge using particle sizing, capture and analysis.